Dog Tag Set

 Vietnam War USMC Style

-Line #1 Last Name LENNON
+Line #1 Last Name WALTERS

 Line #3 Service Number (or Social Security), Blood Type 1234567 or 123-45-6789 APOS